AG630/AG630.github.io-StarWarsSudoku/StarWars-Sudoku/README.md

 For the next step of this project, I created a problem board and solution board filled with the appropriate numbers.

 I then added in a window.onload function which contained a setGame function within.
 The Window.onload function method gets executed after an entire web page is loaded.
 This includes all the elements with DOM such as the head tag, title tag and all the CSS too.
-The called function will be executed after the object is loaded - turtorialspoint.com.
+The called function will be executed after the object is loaded.

 ###Variable Declarations: